 The final group to close out our top 3 target victims of mobile money fraudsters is the online shoppers and (or) business owners.
 At one point or another, we’ll all find ourselves belonging to either one or both of these categories.

 Shoppers have suffered the most when it comes to this.
 A lot fall for fantastic discounts only to receive faulty appliances or items that in no way look like what they paid for.
 In fact, some receive no items at all; the scammers take their money, and that is the end.

 While online businesses may not suffer from Mobile Money fraud as often as individual shoppers do, some find themselves losing money in a similar fashion to how the MoMo agents get defrauded as mentioned earlier.

 All the aforementioned are target victims of Mobile Money fraudsters because they handle a lot of cash flow on any given day.
-And in relation to the fisherman analogy used in the beginning, there are plenty of fishes in those seas.
+And in relation to the fisherman analogy used in the beginning, there is plenty of fish in those seas.

 … … …

 This article on the top 3 target victims of mobile money fraudsters is part of a series JBKlutse.com is developing to educate the public about Mobile Money fraudsters, their activities, and how to stay vigilant and not be a victim.